Soft/storytime/README.md

 ## Examples

-The embedded scripting language can be used to do all kinds of things that might not be immediately useful when writing interactive fiction.
-For example, one might make a story that calculates the fibonacci sequence:
+The embedded scripting language can be used to do all kinds of things that might not be immediately useful for writing interactive fiction.
+For example, one might make a story that calculates the Fibonacci sequence:

 ~~~
 * init, a = 1, b = 2, num = (a + b)